Digital-Data-Co/forge-docs/src/administration-guide/installation_manually.md

   - If it **fails** => there is an issue with your environment
   - If it **works**:
-    - Re-check your configuration inside Semaphore
+    - Re-check your configuration inside Forge
-    - It might be an issue with Semaphore
+    - It might be an issue with Forge